gitlabhq/gitlabhq/doc/api/commits.md

 ## Post comment to commit

 Adds a comment to a commit.

-Optionally you can post comments on a specific line of a commit.
-In that case `path`, `line` and `line_type` are required.
+In order to post a comment in a particular line of a particular file, you must specify the full commit SHA, the `path`, the `line` and `line_type` should be `new`.

+The comment will be added at the end of the last commit if at least one of the cases below is valid:

+- the `sha` is instead a branch or a tag and the `line` or `path` are invalid
+- the `line` number is invalid (does not exist)
+- the `path` is invalid (does not exist)

+In any of the above cases, the response of `line`, `line_type` and `path` is set to `null`.

 ```
 POST /projects/:id/repository/commits/:sha/comments